The National Security Seminar is a four-day event that creates an environment for

 Approximately seven NSS guests are assigned to each of the 24 student seminar groups.

 They are invited to become active participants in the discussions and are encouraged

 to probe and examine the seminar group's ideas vigorously to provide our students

 the benefit of their personal experience and perspectives.
-New Members are not expected
+NSS guests are not required

 to prepare in advance for the Seminar.

 We normally open the Seminar with a General Officer, currently serving or recently